 Does the AMS meter store data?
 If so, how much data is stored?

 CNP’s Response: Yes, CNP’s AMS meters store daily 15-minute interval usage data for the most recent 6 months.

+AEP: Yes, AMS meters store interval usage data for up to the most recent 45 days.

+Oncor: Yes, Oncor’s AMS meters store interval usage data up to 34 days.

+TNMP:

-During or after a widespread, prolonged outage, does the TDSP deploy any gap retrieval processes to recover interval data once power is restored to a premise?
+After a widespread, prolonged outage concludes, does the TDSP deploy any gap retrieval processes to recover interval data once power is restored to a premise?
 If so, describe the gap retrieval process, i.e. number of attempts made to retrieve actual data, re-versioned LSE files etc.

-TDUs consideration: deviation from normal timing of LSE data that processes through VEE.
+Initial and any re-versioned updates of LSE file(s) are always sent to ERCOT for settlements and Smart Meter Texas (SMT) for REP of Records and Customer’s access.

 CNP’s Response: Yes, the Missing Interval Monitor (MIM) performs a daily look back for any missing intervals starting nightly at 10:00 PM until 2:00 AM to recover any gaps in the interval usage data.
 Initial and any re-versioned updates of LSE file(s) are always sent to ERCOT for settlements and Smart Meter Texas (SMT) for REP of Records and Customer’s access.

+AEP: After a widespread prolonged outage has concluded, AEP’s gap retrieval process will interrogate the AMS meter for any Actual interval usage stored locally at the Meter.
+For any intra-day intervals that are still missing after running the gap retrieval process, AEP will use any Actual data retrieved along with the standard gap-fill estimation process to estimate any remaining missing intervals.

+Oncor: Yes.
+The gap retrieval process will typically make two attempts to obtain the missing intervals after power has been restored.
+The system will look back for up to four days.
+Each time missing intervals are obtained, Oncor sends a new version of the LSE data to SMT and ERCOT.

+TNMP:

 Will the TDSPs send cancel/rebills if the gap retrieval process yields actual interval data to replace estimated intervals, unless otherwise directed by PUCT?

-CNP’s Response:
+Joint TDSP Response:

-Any gap retrieval that yields actual interval usage data will not trigger CNP’s cancel 867 and 810 rebill processes.
+Any gap retrieval that yields actual interval usage data will not trigger the TDSP’s cancel 867 and 810 rebill processes.
 However, with the retrieval of actual 15-minute interval data will trigger re-versioned updates to LSE file(s) that are always sent to ERCOT for settlements and Smart Meter Texas (SMT) for REP of Records and Customer’s access.

 Register Read and 867_03 Usage true-up would be achieved through ESI ID’s next month’s 867_03 Monthly Usage and 810_02 Invoicing processes.